juxor/afaq/markdown/secH5.md

 at the same time, a clerical mentality which is quick to become Inquisitorial."_ [**Memoirs of a Revolutionary**, p.
 134]

- The intense level of activism means that members are bombarded with party propaganda, are in endless party meetings, or spend time reading party literature and so, by virtue of the fact that there is not enough time to read anything, members end up reading nothing but party publications.
+The intense level of activism means that members are bombarded with party propaganda, are in endless party meetings, or spend time reading party literature and so, by virtue of the fact that there is not enough time to read everything, members end up reading nothing but party publications.
 Most points of contact with the external world are eliminated or drastically curtailed.
 Indeed, such alternative sources of information and such thinking is regularly dismissed as being contaminated by bourgeois influences.
-This often goes so far as to label those who question any aspect of the party's analysis revisionists or deviationists, bending to the _"pressures of capitalism,"_ and are usually driven from the ranks as heretics.
+This often goes so far as to label those who question any aspect of the party's analysis revisionists or deviationists, bending to the _"pressures of capitalism,"_ and they are usually driven from the ranks as heretics.
 All this is almost always combined with contempt for all other organisations on the Left (indeed, the closer they are to the party's own ideological position the more likely they are to be the targets of abuse).

 Thirdly, the practice of _"democratic centralism"_ also aids this process towards conformity.
 Based on the idea that the party must be a highly disciplined fighting force, the party is endowed with a powerful central committee and a rule that all members must publicly defend the agreed-upon